In 2009, a small group of Connecticut residents, concerned about the decline in watchdog journalism, formed the Connecticut News Project, Inc.

 None.
 Board members share a commitment to public service through their work in various nonprofit and educational organizations.
 They also share a belief that vigorous coverage of government and public policy is essential to the common good.
 It is that belief, rather than commitment to any particular cause, that has led them to contribute their time and expertise to the Connecticut News Project.

 Yes, in addition to sponsorships and underwriting, we do accept advertising, although it is not our primary source of funding.
 This is a way of associating you or your organization with the highly valuable service of providing news, information and knowledge to all Connecticut residents so they can make informed decisions that impact their communities, their families and themselves.
 For more information, please contact Publisher at Brett Orzechowski firstname.lastname@example.org at or 860-218-6380.

-How do I submit an Op-Ed piece or a Letter to the Editor?
+How do I submit a commentary piece or a Letter to the Editor?

 There are directions at the end of each story on how to post a comment.
 Our comment policy is available here, and it will require you to comment through your Facebook account.

 We are interested in original, unpublished items that address state or national issues, politics or policies as they affect Connecticut residents.
-An Op-Ed article should generally be under 750 words long, but shorter is better.
+A commentary item should generally be under 750 words long, but shorter is better.

-Please include a brief biographical sentence about yourself (i.e. Sally Doe is director of the Do Good Things Association of Connecticut and lives in Madison), and, if you wish, a head shot for publication.
-Also include your phone number where we can reach you with any questions.
+The online submission for asks contributors to include a brief biographical sentence (i.e. Sally Doe is director of the Do Good Things Association of Connecticut and lives in Madison), and, if you wish, a head shot for publication.
+It will also ask you to include a phone number where we can reach you with any questions.
 You may also include original, unpublished photos or graphics that illustrate your text.